richardjalba/mern-ecommerce/README.md

 Now I want to show the orders on the ProfileScreen.
 So first I need to go to the orderController to add a GET route to access the orders to the user that is logged in.
 The route is added to orderRoutes.
 I test it in Postman - Success.

 Then I add this to the Constants, Reducer, Action, bring the action in the ProfileScreen, which I build out even more to show the order information, and call it to bring it onto the state.

+Now I'm gonna focus on admin functionality.

+In userController, I add a GET request to get all users (getUsers) via private AND admin access.
+Then I add the route to userRoute.
+Followed by adding admin to my authMiddleware.

+In the userConstant file, add USER\_\_LIST.
+Add userListReducer to userReducers.
+In userActions add listUsers.

+Now I'm creating UserListScreen where I bring in everything mentioned in the last two paragraphs.
+Then I add UserListScreen to App.js.

+...

+Now I'm going to create the delete user functionality.
+So in userController I make a DELETE api via a private admin route.
+Then I bring it into the userRoutes and userConstants.

+Then create a userDeleteReducer in the userReducers.
+Followed by adding it to store.js, then adding deleteUser in userActions.

+Then this functionality is added to the UserListScreen.

+Now I want to GET a user to show on screen and UPDATE.
+So I create getUserById in the userController.
+And I create updateUser as a PUT api - this allows change to whether a person is admin.
+Then I add this put in the userRoutes.

+Now I'm creating the UserEditScreen.
+Based on the RegisterScreen, except with the appropriate logic.

+I make a userUpdate constant, reducer, etc, to get the UserEditScreen to actually function.

+// Need summary up until "Admin Product List"